Lee's Discount Liquor: Expansion

 In 2019, Lee's opened its first store in Reno, Nevada, a 20,000 square foot store on the north side of town.
 A second store was added in south Reno in late 2019.
 Hae Un Lee died of pancreatic cancer in August 2021.
 Kenny Lee took over as chief executive officer, but died in a car crash less than three months later.
+Kenny's wife, Nami Lee, is now the CEO of the company.

 Advertising

 Lee's Discount Liquor is known for its humorous advertising, which consists of print ads, commercials, and billboards throughout the Las Vegas Valley.
 Some commercials and billboards feature Lee and his son Kenny, who said, "We are goofy, funny and a little edgy."
 Hae Un Lee and his son got the idea to do the commercials in 2002, after seeing a commercial for another father-son business in Minnesota that belonged to the same guild as the Lees.
 Kenny Lee said, "It's almost like we're cheesy local celebrities.
 But my dad gets a kick out of it."
 Dan Aykroyd and Mike Ditka have also appeared in Lee's commercials to promote their alcohol brands.

 Lee's advertisements often feature jokes relating to alcohol; they have received some criticism.
 In 2013, several billboard advertisements became controversial for their message, "Alcohol: it's cheaper than therapy."
 A Change.org petition was started by a group who believed that the billboards encouraged people with alcohol addiction to drink more, rather than to seek therapy.
 Hae Un Lee did not believe the ads were funny, while Kenny Lee said, "I thought they were funny and goes well with our television commercials, but didn't realize the people it would affect."
 Kenny Lee later said, "There's always going to be people who don't like our ads.
 When KLUC did an online poll about us, 85% of the people said that they knew we were just joking around.
 When you are in a city where you have mobile billboards with half-naked girls, it's hard to believe that people would give us trouble for the stuff that we put on our signs."